mik-moo/Read_between_the_wines/Model.md

 * We will build an unsupervised learning model with a clustering algorithm.
 We chose this model because it is the best option for grouping the red and white wine data to predict the quality score of the next wine.

-* We will split, train and test the model by fitting the model with the trained wine data.
+* We will split, train, and test the model by fitting the model with the trained wine data.

 * We will then add new wine data and see if the model can predict the quality of the new wine data set.

+* We will try to obtain a 80% accuracy rating for this model.

+* We expect this model to predict a quality rating of 0 to 10 with an 80% accuracy.